mist64/cbmsrc/README.md

 ## KERNAL_C64

 The Commodore 64 KERNAL source, original version (901227-01).
-Extracted from c64kernal.d64 from Steve Gray's <a href="http://6502.org/users/sjgray/dj/">Dennis Jarvis Page</a> and converted to LF line breaks.
+Extracted from c64kernal.d64 from Steve Gray's <a href="http://6502.org/users/sjgray/dj/">Dennis Jarvis Page</a> and converted to LF line breaks and LST-style indenting.

 The source contains the ranges